 DEADLINE FOR FILING A LATE DROP OR WITHDRAWAL APPEAL

-Students will be given one year following the end of the semester in which a course(s) was taken to petition a drop/withdrawal retroactively.
-Financial Aid adjustments will not be made after July 31 of the following year in accordance with regulations set forth by the Department of Education.
+Students will be given 30 days following the end of the semester in which a course(s) was taken to petition a drop/withdrawal retroactively.

-A student may appeal in person, by fax, or email by submitting a signed and completed Student Appeal Request Form along with the required documentation to the Office of Enrollment Services by the appropriate appeals deadline.
+A student may appeal in person, by fax, or email by submitting a signed and completed Student Appeal Request Form along with the required documentation to the Office of the Registrar by the appropriate appeals deadline.
 All appeal requests must be submitted by the student.
 Appeals submitted by a parent, legal guardian or spouse will be accepted only if the student is incapacitated.

 The Office of Enrollment Services will work with other departments on campus to gather information, review the appeal, and make a determination based on the merits of the information provided.
 Students will be informed of the outcome of their appeal in writing.